 The site is easily reached from the A511 Coalville Bypass, which runs around the north-eastern edge of the town.
 At the 'McDonalds Roundabout' follow signs towards the town centre and onto Thornborough Road.
 Turn an almost immediate right between 'Halfords' and 'Aldi'.
 The entrance path to 'Nature Alive!' is directly in line with the service road on which you are now travelling.
-The easiest parking is found in the 'Aldi' car park and there is always space available in the corner nearest to the entrance path.
+Parking will hopefully be found in the adjacent car parks.

 Total species seen at this site: 155

 This small but interesting nature reserve is a former brownfield site and is trapped between the Coalville ringroad and a mineral railway line.
 It has a number of ponds, scrub and low fertility grassland.
 The largest pond was created by mining subsidence and now has a boardwalk allowing access to the water's edge.

 Excellent for dragonflies and a wide range of insects.
 Green woodpeckers feed on the short grass and there is a good variety of ducks and water birds on the pond.
 Water voles may be present.

 |Common Name||Latin Name||Date Recorded||Recorded By|

 |Black Bryony||Dioscorea communis||10/07/2019||Melinda Bell|

 |Fox-and-cubs||Pilosella aurantiaca||10/07/2019||Melinda Bell|